Learning Outcomes

 Legal Causation (Remoteness)

 The type of damage suffered must be a reasonably foreseeable consequence of the manufacturer's breach.
-The principle from The Wagon Mound (No 1) applies.
-However, the 'egg-shell skull' rule also applies, meaning the manufacturer is liable for the full extent of the claimant's injury, even if it's more severe than expected due to a pre-existing vulnerability, provided the type of injury was foreseeable.
+The principle from The Wagon Mound (No 1) applies: only loss of a kind that was reasonably foreseeable is recoverable.
+The ‘similar in type’ approach permits recovery when the general type of injury was foreseeable even if the precise mechanism was not.
+The ‘egg-shell skull’ rule applies: once the type of injury is foreseeable, the defendant is liable for the full extent of the harm, even if aggravated by the claimant’s particular vulnerabilities.

 Defences to Negligence Claims